 Issue raised: “needs to be stated in the relevant clauses what it means when OmitValue is assigned to a variable or a mandatory member at runtime”

-Conclusion: OmitValue can be assigned to optional members only (see previous item).
-No new feature to be able to assign OmitValue to parameters or variables (as a whole) or mandatory members has been discussed or agreed by the TDL Technical session on 28th January.
-See the minutes of the meeting in TD MTS(15)64_043.
-If users request such new features, it shall be discussed and included into TDL in a consistent way.
+Conclusion: Due to the resolution of the previous comment, OmitValue is just an ordinary value like any other data instance or specific value.

+However, the newly introduced requirements to clauses 6.3.10 and 6.3.12 has net been discussed and agreed by the TDL Technical session on 28th January, and they are technically not correct.
+For example, an rnd(in seed) return float functions’s behaviour why would become undefined, if no seed is passed to it (seed is <unspecified>)?
+Why would it be unable to return a random value?

 Solution:

-Assigning OmitValue to parameters, variables and mandatory members is not allowed.
 The following changes are required in MTS(15)64_003r4:

 - In clause 6.3.10 FunctionCall delete the newly inserted sentence (strikethrough font is by Gyorgy, in the draft the text is in normal font): “If one of the 'DataUse' specifications provided in the 'ParameterBinding' of the 'FormalParameter's has the value <undefined>, the 'FunctionCall' represents also the <undefined> value.”